ultraviolet-1986/patina/README.md

 ## Recommended Packages

-Patina does not require anything except BASH as a rule, but it can make use of the following packages (correct for Ubuntu):
+Patina does not require anything except BASH as a rule, but it can make use of the following packages (correct for Fedora):

 - `clamav` for the `p-clamscan <X>` commands.
 - `genisoimage` for the `p-iso` command.